Budget Traveler’s Guide To Travel Insurance

 Thoughts on travel insurance from a budget traveler who never thought she would need it…until she did.

 Travel insurance.
 What’s the deal?
 Do you really need it?
 How much is it?
-What kind should I get?
+What kind should you get?

 I put off answering these questions for years.
 I’ve been traveling consistently since 2015 and it wasn’t until 2019 that I actually bought my own travel insurance for the first time.